 - Contact the UCAS Qualifications Hotline on +044 871 468 0472 (or 0871 468 0472 if you are calling from inside the UK) or firstname.lastname@example.org.

 Read general information on entry requirements here, and you can check details on offers, interviews and conditions within the different application areas – undergraduate, performing arts, postgraduate, and teacher training.

 There are different ways you can demonstrate your written and spoken English – if it is not your first language, most course providers require you to have a qualification in English or to take a particular English language test.

 - Check with the course provider's admissions or international office to find out if you should take a specific test.

-- If you need a student visa you might have to take an English language test approved by the UKBA (but some course providers with Highly Trusted Sponsor status can assess English in other ways, like an interview in person or on Skype).
+- If you need a student visa you might have to take an English language test approved by UK Visas and Immigration (but some course providers with Highly Trusted Sponsor status can assess English in other ways, like an interview in person or on Skype).

 - If you do not need a visa, you might be able to do a different test or interview.

 You need to meet these requirements to get a place on a course, and possibly to apply for a student visa as well.

 Then after you arrive in the UK, many course providers provide English language courses and support to help you with your English.
 Also, the British Council has advice on English language support, and EnglishUK offers English classes.